Minimal Actuator Placement with Bounds on Control Effort: Minimal Actuator Sets with Constrained Control Effort

-{Finally, with respect to the computational complexity of Algorithm \ref{alg:minimal-leaders_final}, note that the inner \texttt{while} loop is repeated for at most $\log_2(1/(aE))$ times, in the worst case.
+{Finally, with respect to the computational complexity of Algorithm \ref{alg:minimal-leaders_final}, note that the inner \texttt{while} loop is repeated for at most $\log_2(1/(2a))$ times (since $\epsilon \leq 1/2$), in the worst case.
 Moreover, the time complexity of the procedures within this loop is of order $O(n^5)$, due to Algorithm \ref{alg:minimal-leaders}.
 Finally, if $a=a_0$, the outer \texttt{while} loop runs for one time, and otherwise, for $\log_2(a_0/a)$ times.
-Therefore, the computational complexity of Algorithm \ref{alg:minimal-leaders_final} is $O(n^5\log_2(1/(a_0E)))$, or $O(n^5\log_2(1/(aE))\log_2(a_0/a))$, respectively.} \end{proof}
+Therefore, the computational complexity of Algorithm \ref{alg:minimal-leaders_final} is $O(n^5\log_2(1/a_0))$, or $O(n^5\log_2(1/a)\log_2(a_0/a))$, respectively.} \end{proof}

 {From a computational perspective, we can speed up Algorithm \ref{alg:minimal-leaders_final} using the methods we discussed in the end of Section \ref{subsec:Min_N_alg}.
-Moreover, for a wide class of systems, e.g. when $E=O(n^{n^{c_1}})$, where $c_1$ is a positive constant, independent of $n$, and similarly for $a$, this algorithm runs in polynomial time, due to the logarithmic dependence on $E$ and $a$, respectively.}
+Moreover, for a wide class of systems, e.g., when $a=O(n^{n^{c_1}})$, where $c_1$ is a positive constant, independent of $n$, this algorithm runs in polynomial time, due to the logarithmic dependence on $a$.}

-{From an approximation efficiency perspective we have that $F=O(\log(n))$, whenever $E=O(n^{c_1})$ and $1/(E-\text{tr}({W}_\mathcal{V}^{-1}))=O(n^{c_2})$, where $c_1$ and $c_2$ are positive constants and independent of $n$.
+{From an approximation efficiency perspective we have that $F=O(\log(n))$, whenever $E=O(n^{c_1})$, $\lambda_{\max}(W_\mathcal{V})=O(n^{n^{c_2}})$ and $1/(\tilde{E}-\log\det(\tilde{W}_\mathcal{V}^{-1}))=O(n^{c_3})$, where $c_1$, $c_2$ and $c_3$ are positive constants and independent of $n$.
 In other words, the cardinality of the actuator set that Algorithm~\ref{alg:minimal-leaders_final} returns is up to a multiplicative factor of $O(\log n)$ from the minimum cardinality actuator sets that meet the same energy bound.
 Indeed, this is the best achievable bound in polynomial time for the set covering problem in the worst case~\cite{Feige:1998:TLN:285055.285059}, while~\eqref{pr:min_set} is a generalization of it~\cite{2013arXiv1304.3071O}.
 Thus, Algorithm~\ref{alg:minimal-leaders_final} is a best-approximation of \eqref{pr:min_set} for this class of systems.}